zozzlethena/docs/pages/tokenomics.md

 ### Community

-240M (60%) `$VELO` tokens will be distributed to the people who have played the biggest role in incubating Velodrome and those likeliest to contribute to its long-term success, including:
+240M (60%) `$VELO` tokens will be distributed to the people who have played the biggest role in incubating Velocimeter and those likeliest to contribute to its long-term success, including:
  * `$WEVE` holders (27%, 108M `$VELO`)
  * `$OP` network users (18%, 72M `$VELO`)